Skip to main content

 • If the first payment is made with a credit card, fees will be added.

-• Subsequent payments made with a credit card will not add fees if the first payment used a non-card method.
+• Subsequent payments made with a credit card will not incur additional fees if the first payment was made using a non-card method.

 8. Alternative payment methods:

-• Fees do not apply to alternative payment methods like PayPal or Hosted Payment Gateways.
+• Fees do not apply to alternative payment methods, such as PayPal or Hosted Payment Gateways.

 • Any existing fees are automatically removed.